01-edu/public/subjects/mini-framework/audit/README.md

 ###### Is the documentation written in a markdown file?

-###### Does the documentation contains an explanation of every feature of the framework?
+###### Does the documentation contain a top-level overview of the framework's features?

-###### Does the documentation contains an explanation and code examples on how to create an element, add attributes to an element, create an event and nest elements?
+###### Does the documentation contain an explanation and code examples on how to create an element, add attributes to an element, create an event and nest elements?

-###### Does the documentation contains an explanation on how the framework works?
+###### Does the documentation contain an explanation on how the framework works?

 ##### Open the todoMVC project and compare it to other [todoMVC project](http://todomvc.com/) ([example](http://todomvc.com/examples/vanillajs/)).